MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 - Clone table is not supported on the [!INCLUDE [fabric-se](includes/fabric-se.md)] of the Lakehouse.
 - Clone of a warehouse or schema is currently not supported.
 - Table clones submitted before the retention period of seven days cannot be created.
-- Changes to the table schema prevent a clone from being created prior to the table schema change.
+- Changes to the table schema prevent a clone from being created before to the table schema change.

 ## Next step